solitontech/software-practices-metrics-tool/server/README.md

 1. Open the application & got to code review page.

-2. And use browser dev tools to inspect on code review table.
+2. Go to the `Author` column of the code review metrics table.

-3. Using the select in dev tools, click on the author name in the code review table and go to inspect tab to get developer name and uuid from the title tag of the html element.
+3. Hover over the any one of the author name to see the author name and their uuid

-4. Also you can get uuid from data-uuid tag of html element.
+4. Click on the author name to copy the author name and uuid to the clipboard.

 5. Copy and paste the name & uuid in `server-config.json` in specified format.